kubevault/prometheus-exporter/docs/guides/secret-engines/mongodb/overview.md

     usePodServiceAccountForCsiDriver: true
 ```

-## Enable and Configure GCP Secret Engine
+## Enable and Configure MongoDB Secret Engine

 When a [SecretEngine](/docs/concepts/secret-engine-crds/secretengine.md)crd object is create, the KubeVault operator will enable a secret engine on specified path and configure the secret engine with given configurations.

-A sample SecretEngine object for the MongoDB database secret engine:
+A sample SecretEngine object for the MongoDB  secret engine:

 ```yaml
 apiVersion: engine.kubevault.com/v1alpha1